ANSH3LL/dahlia/content/docs/interface/editor.md

 ### Zooming in and out

-Hold the `Ctrl` key on your keyboard and use the `mouse wheel` to scroll up and down to zoom in and out.
+Hold the `Ctrl` key on your keyboard and scroll the `mouse wheel` up and down to zoom in and out.